This couples therapy app convinced my husband to do more chores

 “We had many more ups and downs than a traditional startup would,” says Eccles.
 “The only thing that kept us as a founding team sane was the strength of our relationships.”
 In Relish, she’s hoping to make other people’s relationships stronger, so they can withstand hard times.

 The FanDuel tumult was especially difficult on her marriage, given that both Eccles and her husband were cofounders of the company.
 In 2010, half of their team moved to California, leaving Eccles and her husband to run the other half of the business themselves in New York.
 “Nothing was really working,” she says, “and we were all in on the company.”
 She says that they had put their life savings into the business and had a large mortgage and two young children at home.
-There was a lot of pressure to make this startup work and their marriage was suffering.
+There was a lot of pressure to make this startup work, and their marriage was suffering.

 She turned to self-help books and Google searches for how to keep her marriage together.
 Nothing she found really fit her situation, but she wasn’t ready to go to couples counseling.
 This app is the brainchild of those anxiety-driven searches: a way to offer much of the available wisdom on how to keep your marriage sound with the additional help of a coach, who can respond with more precise advice.